-During the fieldwork, we observed lake water draining out an outlet point in 2015, 2017, and 2019, but not in 2016 and 2018.
+- 195 During the fieldwork, we observed lake water draining out an outlet point in 2015, 2017, and 2019, but not in 2016 and 2018.
 In years that drainage occurred, the lake elevation exceeded that of the outlet ice-tunnel entrance.
-For example, We argue that this might be due to the difference in relative elevations between the lake level and the outlet ice-tunnel entrance.
-In particular, the water levels were at 3,810 m a.s.l on 21 August 2015, 3,816 m a.s.l on 6 August 2017, and 3,810 m a.s.l on 4 August 2019,

-- 205 all above that of thus the water levels were higher than the outlet ice-tunnel entrance at approximately 3,807.5 m a.s.l.
-In contrast, iIn 2016 and 2018, lake water levels were lower than 3,8076.5 m a.s.l, the outlet tunnel elevation (Fig. 8a, c).-and 3,807.5 m a.s.l, respectively, thus the water levels were lower than the outlet ice tunnel entrance at approximately 3,807.5 m a.s.1 (Fig. 8a, c).
-Therefore, the field-survey results indicate that the key factor determing where drainage occurs is the relative elevations of the lake surface and outlet ice-tunnel entrance.we observed no drainage at the outlet point of the ice-tunnel in - 2102016 and 2018 during our field surveyvisit.
+For example, the water levels were at 3,810 m a.s.l on 21 August 2015, 3,816 m a.s.l on 6 August 2017, and 3,810 m a.s.l on 4 August 2019, all above that of the outlet ice-tunnel entrance at approximately 3,807.5 m a.s.l.
+In contrast, in 2016 and 2018, lake water levels were lower than 3,807.5 m a.s.l, the outlet tunnel elevation (Fig. 8a, c).
+Therefore, the field-survey results indicate that the key factor 200 determing where drainage occurs is the relative elevations of the lake surface and outlet ice-tunnel entrance. - 255 determing where dramage occurs is the relative crevations of the face surface and outer fee faith

-4.3 Surface-elevation changes on ice-cored moraine complex around Korumdu lake
+4.3 Surface changes on ice-cored moraine complex around Korumdu lake

-Between 2015 and 2016, debris sliding and horizontal backwasting around the lake exposed an ice ridge of up to 7 m of an ice ridgeheight (Fig. 9).
-The backwasting indicates that melting of debris-covered ice occurred, which is supported by comparing the UAV-derived DSMs from both years (Fig. 9c).
-For instance, along the cross-sectional profile a-a' in Fig. 9b, the surface
+Between 2015 and 2016, debris sliding and horizontal backwasting around the lake exposed an ice ridge of up to 7 m height (Fig. 9).
+The backwasting indicates that melting of debris-covered ice occurred, which is supported by comparing the UAV-205 derived DSMs from both years (Fig. 9c).
+For instance, along the cross-sectional profile a-a' in Fig. 9b, the surface elevation decreased by about 5 m (Fig. 9c).
+These results are consistent with closure in the outlet ice-tunnel during ice-melt period due to surface motion and ice-debris deposition.
+During our fieldwork in 2016, we observed water flow at the entrance of an icetunnel.
+After two or three hours, the lake level increased (Fig. 7), consistent with the cause being closure of the ice-tunnel.

-- 215 elevation decreased by about 5 m (Fig. 9c).
-These results are consistent with closure in the outlet ice-tunnel during ice-melt periodseason due to surface motion and ice-debris deposition.
-During our fieldwork in 2016, we observed water flow at the entrance of an ice-tunnel-and water flow to its entrance.
-After two or three hours, the lake level increased (Fig. 7), consistent with the cause being closure of the ice-tunnel. - 220 In the northern part of the Teskey Range, the discontinuous mountain permafrost zone lies above 3,100-3,200 m a.s.l (Daiyrov et al., 2018).
+In the northern part of the Teskey Range, the discontinuous mountain permafrost zone lies above 3,100-3,200 m a.s.l (Daiyrov et al., 2018).
 Around Korumdu lake (3,806 m a.s.l), the mean annual air temperature (MAAT) during 2015-2017 was -4.8°C and the mean annual ground surface temperature (MAGST) during 2015-2019 was -2.9°C. Thus, the buried ice of the icecored moraine complex at Korumdu lake is maintained under a permafrost environment.
-Melting of buried ice causes surface changes including expansion of the lake basin, expansion and deposition (closure) in the outlet ice-tunnel. - 225
+Melting of buried ice causes surface changes including expansion of the lake basin, expansion and deposition (closure) in the outlet ice-tunnel.

-4.4 Comparison to other short-lived glacial lakes of the Teskey Range
+215 4.4 Comparison to other short-lived glacial lakes of the Teskey Range

-To help-determine when other short-lived glacial lakes in the northern Teskey Range formed form, we used satellite images during of 2013-2018 (cf. Supplementary Table 1).
-Based on the satellite imagery, a total of 160 short-lived glacial lakes could be identified to identify and examined 160 such short-lived glacial lakes in the northern Teskey Range.
-A classification of these

-- 230 lakes by month of appearance is shown in Fig. 10.
+To determine when other short-lived glacial lakes in the northern Teskey Range formed, we used satellite images of 2013-2018 (cf. Supplementary Table 1).
+Based on the satellite imagery, a total of 160 short-lived glacial lakes could be identified.
+A classification of these lakes by month of appearance is shown in Fig. 10.
 Most lakes appeared in June (43 lakes) during the snow-melt period, and in July (90 lakes) during the ice-melt period.
 The total numbers and the proportions of the numbers for these two periods varied during the 6 years.
-The number of lakes vary greatly by in different-years and by appearance date, indicating-show\that the formation of these short-lived glacial lakes can\is clearly not be explained solely by anonly increase of melt water during summer.
-Such variability has been argued to be related to geomorphological conditions such as drainage through ice tunnel - 235 inside of ice-cored moraine complex (Daiyrov et al., 2018).
+The number of lakes vary greatly by year and by appearance date, indicating that the formation of these short-lived glacial lakes can not be explained solely by an increase of melt water during summer.
+Such variability has been argued to be related to geomorphological conditions such as drainage through ice tunnel inside of icecored moraine complex (Daiyrov et al., 2018).